AR, IR, IE

 Ionization Energy

-Mole ( mol ) is an SL unit used to measure the amount of any substance: Typically used to measure large quantities of tiny entities like Atoms, Molecules, and particles. for true definition ( IMPORTANT ).
+Mole ( mol ) is an SL unit used to measure the amount of any substance: Typically used to measure large quantities of tiny entities like Atoms, Molecules, and particles. here for true definition ( IMPORTANT ).

-or Avogadro's number
+1mol=6.02214076∗1023 or NA Avogadro's number

 More precisely its the amount of Energy to completely remove an electron from an neutral atom